 How will this improvement come?
 What will you do differently to achieve new results?

-You need to take specific and intentional steps towards your goal every day.
+You need to take specific and intentional steps toward your goal every day.

 What are you going to change?
 What are you going to add to (or remove from) your current training?
 If you want to get faster, how will that happen?
 Additional speed work?
 Running hill repeats until you can’t repeat another hill?